emberjs/guides/source/models/defining-models.md

 ```

 After you have defined a model class, you can start [finding](../finding-records)
-and [creating records](../creating-and-deleting-records) of that type.
+and [working with records](../creating-updating-and-deleting-records) of that type.

 ### Defining Attributes